paytonyau/BestCutPoints/README.md

-# BestSurvCutPoints
+# BestSurvCuts

 ### Finding the optimal number and locations of cutpoints for survival analysis

-BestSurvCutPoints is an R package that provides functions for finding optimal cutpoints in survival analysis.
+BestSurvivalCuts is an R package that provides functions for finding optimal cutpoints in survival analysis.
 It includes four core functions: `findcutnum`, `findcut`, `findnumCox`, and `findcutCox`.
 It involves categorizing a continuous variable into intervals to best distinguish event occurrence (e.g., death or disease) from non-occurrence.
 This package utilises AIC or cross-validation to find the ideal number of cutpoints, and genetic algorithms for their precise locations and help researchers and data analysts determine the most suitable cutpoints for survival data analysis.

 ## Table of Contents